-All enrolled students are required to login to the class Moodle website by 6pm Wednesday, January 16, 2013 to hold their spot in the class.
-If a registered student does not login to the class site during this 24-hour period, his or her spot may be given to a student on the waitlist.
-(The waitlist is long and there is a shortage of class spots to meet the demand; so know that I will honor the waitlist if you do not confirm your spot and begin the course as required.)
+All enrolled students are required to login to the class Moodle website by 12 am Thursday, January 15th, 2013 to hold their spot in the class.
+If a registered student does not login to the class site by this date, his or her spot may be given to a student on the waitlist.
+(Generally the waitlist is long and there is a shortage of class spots to meet the demand; so know that I will honor the waitlist if you do not confirm your spot and begin the course as required.)

 Waitlist and Add Codes:

 If you are on the waitlist check your MyCOM portal email often for notices from COM Admissions.
 They will contact you if a spot has opened up.
 You will have 72 hrs. to move your name from the wait list to the roster.
 Be aware that if you do not accept that spot your name will be removed from the wait list and you will not have a spot in the course!!
 Once you are dropped from the waitlist I cannot give you an add code so please, if you are on the waitlist, check your MyCOM email regularly!
 When contacting me regarding an add code please include your name and the section number of the class you wish to add.
 I will honor the official waitlist, adding students in the order they appear on the waitlist.

 There are no official prerequisites for this course, however, due to the amount of reading and writing in this course and it is highly recommended that students be eligible for ENGL 120 or ENGL 120SL.

 Larsen, Spencer Clark.
 2012.
 "Essentials of Physical Anthropology: Discovering Our Origins".
 Second Edition.
 New York: W.W.
 Norton & Company.